 With lawmakers scheduled to leave Washington next week for a monthlong recess, the delay would preclude enactment before Congress returns in September.

 If President Barack Obama wants speedy action by Congress, then “he ought to be out there, making the case for it,” Boehner said.

 The delay was prompted by questions from Republican members unfamiliar with the legislation and objections by organized labor that are eroding Democratic support, a House Republican leadership aide who isn’t authorized to speak publicly said on condition of anonymity.

 Russia’s refusal to support United Nations peacekeeping efforts in Syria also “remains a concern” among Democrats and is a “big hurdle” to passage, said Representative John Larson of Connecticut, chairman of the House Democratic Caucus.

 “There is a feeling on both sides of the aisle of anger at Russia,” said Representative Eliot Engel, a New York Democrat who supports normalized trade relations with Russia.
 House passage next week would be difficult because “people’s visceral feeling would be to strike back at the Russians,” he said.

-Opposition from unions such as the International Association of Machinists and Aerospace Workers (0153058D) only compounds the measure’s difficulty in winning support among Democrats because “labor is a strong ally,” said Representative William Lacy Clay Jr., a Missouri Democrat.
+Opposition from unions such as the International Association of Machinists and Aerospace Workers (0153058D:US) only compounds the measure’s difficulty in winning support among Democrats because “labor is a strong ally,” said Representative William Lacy Clay Jr., a Missouri Democrat.

 The Obama administration, inactive on the issue for many months, has “significantly picked up the pace” of its lobbying for the measure in the last month, said Representative Kevin P. Brady, a Texas Republican who is chairman of the Ways and Means trade subcommittee.
 Still, that hasn’t translated yet into a vote count among Democrats, he said.